 So when offered a modicum of wealth you are essentially being offered a key that unlocks a door that gives you the chance to effect on the world, to have some power.
 That power can be used for buying frivolous possessions or for hurting others, but it can also be used for good.
 And with more power comes the ability to do more good.
 On the other hand, if you have nothing, you have nothing to give.

 Of course, this doesn’t mean that the only kind of power is financial.
 There’s moral and intellectual power too.
 But the way our world is set up, sometimes that’s just not enough.
 So I say be adventurous and accept a key if offered it.
-Go thru the door and you may find more keys that open more doors and perhaps, in some distant time, you will help unlock doors for others.
+Go through the door and you may find more keys that open more doors and perhaps, in some distant time, you will help unlock doors for others.

 - I have written previously about whether you should only do what you love.